- Site Map

 Ideate BIMLink can be used to bring serious standardization to your Revit projects.
-Some sample Link Definitions are provided under the Project Standards folder to assist in this task.
-Refer to Load Sample Links for more information on this topic.
+Some sample link definitions are provided under the Project Standards folder to assist in this task.
+Refer to Browse Library Content for more information on this topic.
 Use Shift+select to load several links at once.

 Use the Multi-Category sample link called "Project_Standards-Rename_Types" to rename all the model family names within your project or seed file.
 From the Help menu within Ideate BIMLink, select Load Sample Links and then browse to the Project Standards folder.

 2D Detail Components will often bring unwanted clutter to a Project Browser as detail families are imported from various outside sources.
 These can easily be renamed and reorganized by using the "Project_Stds-Details" link.